 class MyClass extends React.Component {static contextType = MyContext;componentDidMount() {let value = this.context;/* perform a side-effect at mount using the value of MyContext */}componentDidUpdate() {let value = this.context;/* ... */}componentWillUnmount() {let value = this.context;/* ... */}render() {let value = this.context;/* render something based on the value of MyContext */}}

-lifecycle method which gets fired after an error has already happened.
+static getDerivedStateFromError() React 16 introduced Error Boundaries for handling errors thrown in React renders.
+We already had the componentDidCatch lifecycle method which gets fired after an error has already happened.
 It’s great for logging errors to the server.
-It also lets you show a different UI to the user by calling setState
+It also lets you show a different UI to the user by calling setState.

-in place of the tree that threw an error.
+Before that is fired, we render null in place of the tree that threw an error.
 This sometimes breaks parent components that don’t expect their refs to be empty.
-It also doesn’t work to recover from errors on the server since the Did
+It also doesn’t work to recover from errors on the server since the Did lifecycle methods don’t fire during server-side rendering.

 We’re adding another error method that lets you render the fallback UI before the render completes.
-See the docs for getDerivedStateFromError()
+See the docs for getDerivedStateFromError().

 Note:

-is not yet available for server-side rendering.
+getDerivedStateFromError()is not yet available for server-side rendering.
 It is designed to work with server-side rendering in a future release.
 We’re releasing it early so that you can start preparing to use it.

-component.
+In 16.3 we introduced the StrictMode component.
 It lets you opt-in to early warnings for patterns that might cause problems in the future.

-We’ve added two more APIs to the list of deprecated APIs in StrictMode
+We’ve added two more APIs to the list of deprecated APIs in StrictMode.
+If you don’t use StrictMode you don’t have to worry; these warning won’t fire for you.

-API makes this a bit easier.If you’re having trouble upgrading, we’d like to hear your feedback.
+contextType API makes this a bit easier.If you’re having trouble upgrading, we’d like to hear your feedback.

 React v16.6.0 is available on the npm registry.